pernalin/pernalin.github.io/_posts/2015-04-14-laravel-on-hostgator.md

 Application key [XXX] set successfully.
 {% endhighlight %}

-### To remove a Laravel installation simply delete the Laravel folder
+### To remove a Laravel installation
-If you installed the wrong version, or you need to get rid of Laravel simply delete the folder and its content.
+If you installed the wrong version, or you need to get rid of Laravel simply delete the Laravel folder and its content from your hosting site.

 {% highlight console %}
 username@domain [~]# rm -r laravel